 3. Hokonui Moonshine Museum

 The Hokonui Moonshine Museum explores the history of Gore’s intrepid, innovative and at times illegal distilling industry.
 Scottish settlers the McCrae family began distilling whisky here in the late 1800s.
 Mary McCrae was the matriarch of moonshine; historically women were responsible for home distilling in the 1800s, and Mary emigrated from Scotland with her own still.
 Inside the soon-to-open and completely revamped museum you’ll be confronted by an installation from renowned Ōamaru artist Donna Demente called 'The Broad Way' graphically illustrating the early battles with booze in the South Island.
 Other exhibits tell the story of the fights between publicans and those in the temperance movement, with rival newspapers pushing both sides of the cause.
 Dioramas show cowboy distillers in farm sheds and bush huts with homemade copper stills.
 The museum also features a new, onsite distillery with a bespoke still made by the team who built the Len Lye Centre in New Plymouth.
-The all-new Hokonui Moonshine Museum is located inside the Gore Visitor Centre and is due to open in early 2022.
+The all-new Hokonui Moonshine Museum is located inside the Gore Visitor Centre and is due to open later in 2022.

 4. Croydon Aviation Heritage Centre